thanasxda/basic-linux-setup/README.md

 ```
 Note: Only been tested by myself personally on x86 and OpenWrt.
 Not compatible with your device?
 Leave note and contribute by giving information for me to include it.
 __DO NOT FORGET IT IS STILL IN EARLY STAGES AND REQUIRES MORE WORK TO BE FLAWLESS WITHOUT BUGS, AT LEAST ON DEVICES IT HAS NOT BEEN TESTED ON YET!__

+## Support over distributions:

+Currently supports [Debian](https://www.debian.org/) & [Arch](https://archlinux.org/) in the sense of a full-setup script.
+For debian distributions most likely changing the sources.list will do.
+As for Arch based distributions most likely it would only support [EndeavourOS](https://endeavouros.com/) because of it being very close to vanilla Arch by sharing the same repositories.
+The full-setup scripts are post-installation scripts so in the case of Arch does NOT include the full instalation of Arch.
+If you cannot boot to sddm check if everything including is installed, including drivers.
+Make sure `root=` present in bootparams.
+Systemd-boot is preferable if uefi support is present during installation.
+Since systemd-boot works a bit different than grub, when booting press any unused F keys or arrows to check the setup if needed. `e` to edit entries.

+## Quick notes for the full-setup of Arch Linux on x86:
+Unless you have never installed Arch the official way it is nice for educational purposes.
+Else, flash Arch on usb gpt partition table, uefi boot preferably.
+Once booted remove the usb since it will be loaded on ram and the official installer has issues at least for me it won't install when plugged in.
+After run `archinstall`, configure preferably F2FS, install.
+Once booted into KDE run the script.
+Yay is buggy in scripting if it cannot install packages run `./pkglistarch.sh` standalone.
+If you get segmentation faults during any compilation alternative reason might be overclocking, low vcore.
+If you do not see systemd-boot in archinstall while your hardware has support you either have not booted into uefi mode or did not flash the bootable drive correctly.
+ALHP repositories -O3 LTO supporting v2/v3 and cachyos v4 x86 instructions will be automatically enabled if supported.
+The rest might be risky.
+Comes with clear-linux kernel by default.
+If the setup for some reason does not boot after installing the full script probably systemd-boot did not properly update parameters.
+Edit parameters options during systemd boot entry list press `e` and enter `root=/dev/<your rootfs>`.
+After boot rerun the script with `sudo su ; firstrun=yes sh /path/to/init.sh`.
+All should work after.

 ## Quick notes for the full-setup of Debian Testing on x86: